 You might feel a bit light-headed, short of breath, or even nauseous as your body adjusts to the thinner air.

-To prevent altitude sickness effects in Cusco, I recommend taking it slow during your first couple of days in Cusco.
-Give yourself time to acclimate before diving into more strenuous activities like hiking or exploring the nearby ruins and nature
+To prevent the effects of altitude sickness in Cusco, I recommend taking it slow during your first couple of days there.
+Give yourself time to acclimate before diving into more strenuous activities like hiking or exploring the nearby ruins and nature.

 If you can, consider arriving from a lower altitude location first, such as the Sacred Valley, to help your body gradually adjust.